 Federica is Fellow in Law, Director of Studies, and Deputy Senior Tutor at Queens’ College, Cambridge, and Fellow of the Lauterpacht Centre for International Law.
 Her qualifications are Abogado (Cum Laude) Universidad de Católica Andrés Bello, Caracas, Venezuela; LLM and PhD in International Law, University of Cambridge; and Postgraduate Diploma in Learning and Teaching in Higher Education, Oxford Learning Institute, University of Oxford.
 Her expertise is in public international law, particularly, the law of State responsibility, defences, investment law and the law on the use of force.
 She is a qualified Venezuelan lawyer, admitted to practice with the Caracas (Distrito Federal) Bar.
 Before becoming an academic, Federica worked as an intern and paralegal at Baker&McKenzie, Caracas, Venezuela.
 To read Federica’s full CV click here.

-Joe is Senior Lecturer in Public Law at the University of York.
-He has held academic appointments at King’s College London and the University of Sheffield, as well as visiting appointments at Melbourne Law School and Osgoode Hall Law School.
+Joe is Professor of Public Law at the University of York.
+He previously held academic appointments at King’s College London and the University of Sheffield, as well as visiting appointments at Melbourne Law School and Osgoode Hall Law School, and the UCL Department of Political Science.
 He also served as Research Director of the Public Law Project from 2017-2021 and, during his PhD, worked as a Trainee in President Baudenbacher’s Chambers at the EFTA Court.
 Joe has broad experience of leading research related to judicial review litigation and his work has been used and cited in leading cases, including RR v Secretary of State for Work and Pensions UKSC 52, R (on the application of Miller) v The Prime Minister and Cherry and others v Advocate General for Scotland UKSC 41, and Joint Council for the Welfare of Immigrants v The President of the Upper Tribunal (Immigration and Asylum Chamber) EWHC 3103 (Admin).
 He also regularly acts in advisory roles, including in Parliament and for litigation funders.
 To read Joe’s full CV please click here.

 Deputy Senior Clerk